-630-2.5 Route Markers: Route markers may be either a standard route marker (SRM) type or an electronic route marker (ERM) type.
-Ensure the SRM is a rigid, tubular, driven post used for location and notification purposes only.
-Ensure the ERM is physically identical to the SRM, but also includes a termination board to provide aboveground access to locate wire buried alongside conduit and cable runs.
+630-2.5 Route Markers: Route markers may be either a Sstandard Rroute Mmarker (SRM) type or an Eelectronic Rroute Mmarker (ERM) type.
+Ensure Tthe SRM is a rigid, tubular, driven post used for location and notification purposes only.
+Ensure Tthe ERM should be physically identical to the SRM, but also includes a termination board to provide aboveground access to locate wire buried alongside conduit and cable runs.

-Ensure that each SRM is labeled and identified as an FDOT fiber optic cable marker unless otherwise shown in the Plans.
-The labels must include the Department's logo, contact information for the local FDOT District, and a telephone number to call prior to any excavation in the area.
-Ensure that the identification information is permanently imprinted on the top fitting, and will not peel, fade, or deteriorate.
+Ensure that each SRM is labeled and identified as an FDOT fiber optic cable marker unless otherwise shown in the pPlans.
+Ensure that The labels must include the Department's logo, contact information for the local FDOT District, and a telephone number to call prior to any excavation in the area.
+Ensure that the identification information is permanently imprinted on the top fitting, and will not peel, fade, or deteriorate with prolonged exposure to the typical roadside environmental hazards.
+Ensure that all route markers used on the project are new and consistent in appearance.